slavafox2/SimpleBlog/README.md

 * back-end 	NHibernate, asp.net, mySQL workbench, SourceTree (for work with git)
 * front-en: bootstrap

-about
+about:

-*this is a simple site-blog showing how could display data in the form of headers and descriptions with pagination, and a little statistics on the right of them
+_this is a simple site-blog showing how could display data in the form of headers and descriptions with pagination, and a little statistics on the right of them_